SaifullahIlyas/SFSlideableButton/README.md

 # SFSlideableButton
 ### What SFSlideableButton is?
-EasyPaymentKit is a customisable payment Accept Method comes with pre define UI to accept credit, debit card and  Bank Account.
+SFSlideableButton is a slideable button to make sure user not perform the action accidentaly. .
 ### How To Use SFSlideableButton?
-  EasyPaymentKit is Availble through cocoapod
+  SFSlideableButton is Availble through cocoapod
   Add pod in pod file by coping following line

      pod 'SFSlideableButton'